-Upon completion of the One-Year Certificate Program in Medical Transcription, the graduate will be able to demonstrate knowledge that is specific to the medical transcription field and gain real-life experience through placement in a medical transcription internship.
+Upon completion of the One-Year Certificate Program in Medical Transcription, the graduate will be able to demonstrate knowledge that is specific to the medical transcription field.

 Job opportunities will be good.
 Employment of medical transcriptionists is projected to grow faster than the average for all occupations through 2012.
 Demand for medical transcription services will be spurred by a growing and aging population.
 Older age groups receive proportionately greater numbers of medical tests, treatments, and procedures that require documentation.
 A high level of demand for transcription services also will be sustained by the continued need for electronic documentation that can be easily shared among providers, third-party payers, regulators, and consumers.
 Growing numbers of medical transcriptionists will be needed to amend patients' records, edit for grammar, and identify discrepancies in medical records.
 With experience, a transcriptionist may work from home (free lance or employed for an organization).